 Email via webform: https://louisvilleky.gov/eform/submit/contact-department?field_choose_a_department=69171

-Once you contacted the Louisville Metro Police and County Attorney Mike O’Connell, fill out the three fields above and click the orange button to report taking action!
+Once you contacted the Louisville Metro Police and County Attorney Mike O’Connell, fill out the three fields below and click the orange banner to report taking action!